Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Introduction

 \subsection{Prospectus}

 In \S\ref{sec:ipcfintro} we will introduce the syntax of iPCF, and in \S\ref{sec:ipcfmeta} we will show that it satisfies basic metatheoretic properties.
-Follows that, in section \S\ref{sec:ipcfconfl}, we show how to add intensional operations to iPCF.
-By proving that the resulting notion of reduction is confluent, we obtain consistency for the system.
+Following that, in section \S\ref{sec:ipcfconfl} we will add intensional operations to iPCF.
+By proving that the resulting notion of reduction is confluent, we will obtain consistency for the system.
 We then look at the computational behaviour of some important terms in \S\ref{sec:ipcfterms}, and conclude with two key examples of the new powerful features of our language in \S\ref{sec:ipcfexamples}.